Alexander Tom Cussons: Family

 Hugh Cussons Goodwin married Linda Cardwell.
 They had two children, Alistair and Suzanna Goodwin.
 Hugh was a talented musician and played in his own jazz band, The Sunset Seven, in the 1950s and 60s with his sister Natalie.
 They played in the Cavern Club in Liverpool.
 Hugh and Linda subsequently divorced.
 Hugh remarried Carol and had many happy years with her, living in Bowdon near Manchester, before he died in 2004 aged 68.
 Carole, Hugh's second wife died in 2005.
 Alistair married Mandy Yates and lives in Cheshire and runs a recycling company.
-Suzanna, who married Charles Elliott, lives In Hale and has run an office cleaning company for many years.
+Suzanna, who married Charles Elliott, lives In Hale.

 Natalie Goodwin married Nick Shrigley-Feigl, the son of Austrian Industrialist Franz Shrigley-Feigl, in 1975.
 They had two children, Francis Henry Shrigley-Feigl in 1976 and Tanya Jane Shrigley-Feigl in 1977.
-They lived in Kerfield House in Ollerton, near Knutsford, Cheshire, where Majorie came to live with them in her later years.
-Natalie divorced Nick and went to live in Plumley.
-Tanya died whilst she lived there.
-Henry went to become a successful property developer and wedding venue owner.
-He currently lives near Tarporley in Cheshire and is married to Abigail.
-They have one daughter, Aria.
+They lived in Kerfield House in Ollerton, near Knutsford, Cheshire.

 Interests

 Alexander Tom Cussons was a collector of rare orchids.
 He was a founding member of the Manchester Orchid Society, since renamed the North of England Orchid Society (NEOS).
 He was also a founding member of 'The Orchid Club' in 1924, which has since been disbanded.
 Through his company he donated a trophy to The Orchid Club.
 Today the trophy is used by the North of England Orchid Society.
-Regrettably the whole collection was destroyed by a bomb that landed at the bottom of the garden in 1941 and exploded, splintering the glass houses the orchids were kept in and completely shredding the collection.
-Profoundly affected by the destruction of the collection, he moved away from Salford to South Manchester, where he considered it safer.
-Tom Cussons put his regrown collection up for sale on 24 February 1948.
+Regrettably most of the collection was destroyed by a bomb that landed at the bottom of the garden in 1941 and exploded, splintering the glass houses the orchids were kept in and shredding the collection.
+Profoundly affected by the damage to the collection, he moved away from Salford to South Manchester, where he considered it safer.
+Tom Cussons put his restored collection up for sale on 24 February 1948.
 At that time the collection amounted to over 6,000 plants.
 The collection was kept at Vine Street in Kersal, Salford.
 Cussons' interest in orchids resulted in Cussons Sons & Co issuing adverts featuring the flower.
 The adverts showed a picture of Imperial Leather soap surrounded by orchids, with the tagline 'both equally exquisite'.

 Tom Cussons was also a collector of tropical fish.
 They were kept within his orchid houses.
 His interest in tropical fish resulted in Cussons Sons & Co issuing a series of adverts; the adverts featured Imperial Leather soap surrounded by tropical fish.
 Later a book inspired by his collection was published.

 Tom Cussons was also interested in rugby, and supported the Swinton.